operator-framework/olm-docs/content/en/docs/Reference/file-based-catalogs.md

 However, there are some cases where a change in the index metadata is preferred.
 For example:
-- Channel promotion - if you already released a bundle and later decide that you'd like to add it to another channel, simply add an `olm.channel` property to the `olm.bundle`
+- Channel promotion - if you already released a bundle and later decide that you'd like to add it to another channel, simply add an entry for your bundle in another `olm.channel` blob.
 - New upgrade edges - if you release a new 1.2.z (e.g. 1.2.4), but 1.3.0 is already released, you can update the index metadata for 1.3.0 to skip 1.2.4.

 ### Use of source control

 OLM highly recommends storing index metadata in source control and treating the source-controlled metadata as the source of truth.
 Updates to index images should:
 1. Update the source-controlled index directory with a new commit.
 2. Build and push the index image.
 OLM suggests using a consistent tagging taxonomy (e.g. `:latest` or `:<targetClusterVersion>` so that users can receive updates to an index as they become available.

 ## Example: Building a composite catalog